10 Triggers of Inflammation

 This one may seem pretty obvious, but it's still important to discuss.
 Alcohol and junk foods will create damage and cause systemic inflammation in the body.
 That's because:

-- There's too much sugar in these products, which will lead to insulin resistance
+- There's too much sugar in these products, which will lead to Fat Storing Hormone resistance

 - Alcohol damages the liver, which will cause inflammation